 Managing Duplicate Content with Canonical Pages

 Improving a website’s SEO can be challenging when search bots encounter multiple versions of the same web page.
+This is where implementing technical SEO strategies can help.
 This can cause the site to rank poorly in search results and negatively affect user experience.
 Fortunately, there is a solution to this problem: the use of canonical URLs.

 Canonical URLs help identify the preferred version of a web page, which maintains the site’s indexability and prevents the negative effects of duplicate content.
 This is especially beneficial for sites with dynamic content, where unintentional duplicates of the same page can easily occur.